Kingcom/armips/Readme.md

 .table TableName[,encoding]
 ```

-Loads ```TableName``` for using it with the .string directive.
-The encoding can be specified in the same way as for ```.include```.
-You can specify one or several termination bytes like this:
+Loads `TableName` for using it with the `.string` directive.
+The encoding can be specified in the same way as for `.include`.

+The table file format is a line-separated list of key values specified by `hexbyte=string` and optional termination byte sequence by `/hexbytes`

 ```
 02=a
+1D=the
+2F=you
 /FF
 ```

-FF will be used as the termination sequence.
+`FF` will be used as the termination sequence.
 If it is not given, zero is used instead.
 Strings are matched using the longest prefix found in the table.

 ### Write text with custom encoding